 We have witnessed a growing apostasy led by the Pope, who calls for a world religion.
 Essentially, the “Christlam” movement (a culturally designed combination religion of Christianity, Islam, and Judaism in the interest of peace) is a rejection of salvation by Jesus Christ alone.

 The apostasy that is led by this False Prophet is followed by the coronation of the “man of lawlessness” as God.
-He is also known as the Beast and the Antichrist.
+He is also known as the Beast.
 The False Prophet promotes him in every way.

 Mideast needs two-state solution, Pope says in Christmas message / Reuters, December 25, 2017

 “Let us pray that the will to resume dialogue may prevail between the parties and that a negotiated solution can finally be reached, one that would allow the peaceful coexistence of two states within mutually agreed and internationally recognized borders,” he said, referring to the Israelis and Palestinians.

 Erdogan, Pope to discuss Trump’s Jerusalem move / Israel National News, January 18, 2018